KingJonik/python_base_project/README.md

 - Clears up created cache folders.

 ### Pre-Commit Hooks
-Custom hooks setup in `pre-commit-config.yaml`.
+Custom hooks setup in `.pre-commit-config.yaml`.

+**Do Once:** Upon running `poetry install` inside a `poetry shell`, you'll need to setup pre-commit.
+To do this, run `poetry install`.

 Rejects a commit if any of the following fail:
 - **Downloaded Pre-Commit Hooks:**
     - `merge-conflicts`
     - `trailing-whitespace`